 The course aims to provide students with knowledge of the field of international space law and policy and to explain its main principles, focusing on the UN space treaties, sets of principles and other international legal instruments, as well as the institutions involved.
 It will present the international law‐making process and its international actors, such as the UN Committee on the Peaceful Uses of Outer Space (UNCOPUOS) and the International Telecommunication Union (ITU).
-The course will also examine current challenges and activities, and the ability of existing international legal instruments to address them.
+Alongside the space treaties, the course will also focus on telecommunication law and will examine current challenges and activities, as well as the ability of existing international legal instruments to address them.

 Upon completion of this course, students should be able to: